DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 * **Darkend** - Can be started any time in *Voyager's End* north of Ysgramor's Tomb.
 While generic enemies can be not as tough, the bosses will kick your ass.
 At least level 15 is recommended from the author, I recommend at least level 35 even with the patches, which nerf the bosses.
 Without a follower.
 * **The Cause** - Creation's questline really suffered from the lack of voice acting and that's why the mod's dungeons were turned into normal locations that you can stumble across and explore at your leisure.
-Find an entrance east from Falkreath or enter in the are from Brumaš side.
+Find an entrance east from Falkreath or enter in the are from Bruma's side.
 Enemies are still going to be hard (before the quest of The Cause started automatically after reaching level 46).
 Also better explore well as there will be a key around for a very interesting location in Skyrim associated with daedra.
 * **The Ice Blade of the Monarch** - Can be started any time in *Pilgrim's Trench* northeast of The Tower Stone, hard mod.
 * **The Tournament of the Ten Bloods** - Can be started after reading *The